|The Universe of Discourse|

 My understanding of "no backsies" was that normally, when friends trade, there is an assumption that the exchange may be unilaterally voided by either party, as long as this is done timely.
 You can come back the next day and say you have changed your mind, and your friend, being your friend, is expected to consent.
 Specifying "no backsies" establishes an advance agreement that this is not the case.
 If you come back the next day, your friend can protest "but we said there were no backsies on this" and refuse to undo the trade.
 (The trade can, of course, be voided later if both parties agree.)

 But then you have to understand that one party might want to annul the agreement and the other party might not.
-Tracking two people's independent and conflicting desires is probably a little too hard for Iris at this stage.
+Tracking two people's independent and conflicting desires is probably a little too hard for Katara at this stage.
 She can sometimes understand another person's point of view, by identification. ("You sometimes feel like x; here this other person feels the same way.")
 And similarly she can immerse herself in the world-view of the protagonist of a book, and understand that the protagonist's desires might be frustrated by another character.
 But to immerse herself in both world-views simultaneously is beyond her.

 "No backsies" goes beyond this: you have to understand the idea that an agreement might have default, unspoken conventions, and that the participants will adhere to these conventions even if they don't want to; this is not something that two-year-olds are good at doing yet.
 You have to understand the idea of an explicit modification to the default conditions; that part is not too hard, and everyday examples abound.
 But then you have to understand what the unspoken convention actually is, and how it is being modified, and the difference between a unilateral annulment of an agreement and a bilateral one.
-Again, I think it's the bilaterality that's hard for Iris to understand.
+Again, I think it's the bilaterality that's hard for Katara to understand.
 She is still genuinely puzzled when I tell her we should leave the public restroom clean for the next person.

 Really, though, the main difficulty is just that the idea is very complicated.
-Maybe I'm wrong about which parts are harder and which parts are easier, and perhaps Iris can understand any of the pieces separately.
+Maybe I'm wrong about which parts are harder and which parts are easier, and perhaps Katara can understand any of the pieces separately.
 But at two years old she can't yet sustain a train of thought as complicated as the one required to put all the pieces of "no backsies" together.
 This sort of understanding is one of the essential components of being an adult, and she will get it sooner or later; probably sooner.

 This is not the only part of the book that repays careful thought.
 At one point, during Thelma's monologue about the unavailability of china tea sets, she says: